bullet-train-co/bullet-train-vscode/README.md

 ## Features

 There are commands to access the `bin/resolve` script for inspecting and ejecting code inside the framework gems.
+Check out the [Bullet Train Docs](https://bullettrain.co/docs/indirection) for more info.

+\!\[Demo\]\(images/bt-vscode-demo.png\)

 #### Resolve Text Under Cursor

-Highlight a code symbol like `Users::Base` and run this command to open the file containing the definition
+Highlight a code symbol like `Users::Base` or a view path like `shared/box` and run the "Resolve Text Under Cursor" command.
+This will open the file where the code is defined.

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+Keyboard shortcut: `Alt+r r`

+#### Eject Current File

+When viewing a framework-provided file, run the "Eject Current File" command to copy the file into your project.
+Then you can provide your own project-specific customizations.

+Keyboard shortcut: `Alt+r e`

+#### Resolve Interactively

+Run the "Resolve Interactively" command to open a text box to resolve and open framework files.
+This is particularly useful for resolving view partials based on the the HTML comments that Bullet Train inserts in the page source.

+Keyboard shortcut: `Alt+r i`

 ## Requirements

-You'll need to be running the extension from within a Bullet Train project
+You'll need to be running the extension from within a working Bullet Train project.
+Follow the [Getting Started](https://bullettrain.co/docs/getting-started) guide to get your app up and running.

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+If you run into issues try running the `bin/resolve` script from the command line, as described in the [Bullet Train Docs](https://bullettrain.co/docs/indirection)

 ## Release Notes